Sunday Opening 1pm – 4pm

 What safety measures will be in place?

 - We will be allowing people into the building at regular, pre-booked intervals throughout the afternoon in order to maintain social distancing.
 Unfortunately, we are unable to admit latecomers so please arrive early to avoid disappointment.

-- For the safety of the public and our staff, we enforce a strict two-metre social distancing policy and a one-way system, and groups are limited to a maximum of six people from the same household/support bubble.
+- For the safety of the public and our staff, we enforce a strict two-metre social distancing policy and a one-way system.
+Groups are limited to a maximum of six people from the same household/support bubble.

 - All visitors, staff and volunteers are required to wear masks while inside the building.

 - All handrails are cleaned thoroughly before and after use.
 Hand sanitiser will also be available on site.